mrVectorz/snips/java_container.md

 CMD [ "/usr/bin/xclock" ]
 ~~~

-Note that the xclock command is only used to validate if the process works.
+Note: xclock command is only used to validate if the process works.

 - building the image with `buildah bud -t xclockimage .`
 - selinux may give you gripes, in the past `setenforce 0` needed to be applied to avoid some fuss